niplav/site/about.md

 * Neuroticism: 19%

-From a test somewhere on the internet a while ago, I just wrote down the results.
+From a test somewhere on the internet a while ago, I just wrote down the results.<!--TODO: redo with a better source-->

-The last g-laden test I took put me at ~110, which seems about right.
+The last g-loaded test I took (in high school) put me at ~110, which seems about right.

 ### Elsewhere on the Internet